zacharysalloum/zacharysalloum.github.io/index.md

   <img src="/assets/images/gearbox assembled.jpeg" alt="Fully assembled gearbox">
 </div>

-<p>Now, our team is moving forward with dry tests and troubleshooting as we prepare to start our 2026-27 season with a float test.</p>
+<p>Now, our team is moving forward with more system integration, dry tests, and troubleshooting as we prepare to start our 2026-27 season with a float test.</p>
 </section>